 story a character named Mary was described as a strict vegetarian.

 to guess at this point what the researchers found.
 In the students

-with good reading comprehension, their reading
+with good reading comprehension, their reading speed slowed down

-comprehenders did not.
-In fact, they read through the sentence
+did not.
+In fact, they read through the sentence about Mary ordering

 from the conflicting information by only one sentence, a reading